williamdlees/digger/docs/_build/html/_sources/examples/rhesus_igh.rst.txt

 Scaffold-by-scaffold comparisons are provided in `Github <https://github.com/williamdlees/digger/tree/main/tests/rhesus_macaque/IGH/Mmul_051212>`__. and an overall comparison is provided `here <https://github.com/williamdlees/digger/tree/main/tests/rhesus_macaque/IGH/Mmul_051212/comparison_notes.txt>`__.
-One sequence, in NW_001121240, is annotated as functional by digger but not by IMGT, who report no V-RS.
-Digger identifies a different start co-ordinate for the V-REGION, and finds a potentially functional RSS.
-Two V-sequences are identified as functional by IMGT but not by digger; one of thes has Ns in the leader, while the other lies at the extreme 5' end of the scaffold and the RSS is not fully represented: these issues caused digger not to annotate the sequences as functional.

 Digger identified a total of 13 potentially functional D-genes not annotated by IMGT, across four of the five scaffolds, while IMGT annotated D-genes only in NW_001121239.
 The macaque IGHD genes are known to occupy a small, distinct, region towards the 3' end of the IGH locus.
 It would therefore be reasonable to expect them to be located in a single scaffold, and to be